 - How will Duke’s engineering program help me accomplish my goals?

-If you are applying to the Trinity College of Arts & Sciences as either a first-year or transfer applicant, please discuss why you consider Duke a good match for you.
-Is there something particular about Duke that attracts you?
-(150 words maximum)
+Please share with us why you consider Duke a good match for you.
+Is there something in particular about Duke’s academic or other offerings that attract you?
+(200 words maximum)

-The question can be broken down into two parts:
+This supplemental question is straightforward and can be broken down into two parts:

 - Why do you consider Duke a good match for you, and